 It hasn’t been an easy 10 years.
 Someone said to me recently that we seem so happy and have made it all work.
 It is true that we are happy together.
 But we have had our arguments and heartbreaks over the years, it hasn’t always been smooth sailing.
-We have grown stronger each time and learned to overcome or differences.
+Whilst others may need some online marriage counseling after these things, however, we have grown stronger each time and learned to overcome or differences.

 Some of this has stemmed from culture and some of it has just been a clash of two very strong personalities.
 If you know us personally you will know we are both very stubborn individuals and I really pity the woman that marries my Son because he 2 x stubborn!

 I mentioned the culture, yes at times culture has caused us some headaches, me with my more free minded thoughts and him with his â€˜you can’t wear that, or do that button up” pfffft…..